 In 1988, a ruptured aorta took Rudolph Canzater from us at the tender age of 49.
 The tournament was renamed and played in his memory the following year, as it has every year since.

 Each year, hundreds of elected officials, business and community leaders from around the country gather on the shores of South Carolina’s 110,000 acre Lake Marion at Santee to participate in the annual Rudolph Canzater Memorial Classic.

 As in years past, proceeds from the Classic will fund need-based scholarships for high school graduates and college students who live or attend school in South Carolina’s 6th Congressional District.
-Over the history of this Tournament, we have funded over 1,850 scholarships totaling more than $5.7 million in college aid and contributed over $4.2 million dollars to endow South Carolina colleges and universities.
+Over the history of this tournament, we have funded over 1,850 scholarships totaling more than $5.7 million in college aid and contributed over $4.2 million dollars to endow South Carolina colleges and universities.

 Rudolph Canzater was born on May 13, 1939 to James and Nellie Canzater.
 His early education was obtained from the Columbia Public School System.
 He graduated from CA Johnson High School and attended South Carolina State College.
 He later completed his studies at Allen University where he made many notable contributions to the Alumni and Public Relations Programs.
 Upon completing his tour with the United States Air Force, he went to work for the Columbia Urban League as a part-time community organizer.
 During his twelve-year service with the Urban League, he worked as Director of the Project Assist Action Program and Field Representative of the On the Job Training Program.
 While serving dual roles as Director of the Manpower Development Sector of the League and as Leap Director, he was honored for his unsurpassed service by the United States Department of Labor in placing applicants on apprenticeship jobs.
 In addition, he held the position of Investigator and EEOC Counselor with the South Carolina Human Affairs Commission.